 Registering your business and licenses

 If you are starting a new business, there’s a legal requirement that you must register with us at least 28 days before opening.
 There is no charge for registration.
-You can do this online at Register a Food Business.
+You can do this online.

 You will also need a licence if you want to: